ryannoblett/linode-hook/README.md

 - `HOSTS` - this is a list of hostnames where you want your certificates to be deployed upon successful issue.
 - `DEPLOYPATH` - this is the base location where certificates will be deployed on the destination servers.

+Create an ssh keypair for the user running the dehydrated script, and add the public key to the authorized_keys file for the same user on all the destination hosts.

+Run dehydrated for the first time and register with Let's Encrypt.
+- `./dehydrated --register --accept-license`

+Run dehydrated for the second time to start requesting certificates.
+You will have to accept SSH host keys during the first deploy step if you haven't already done so.
+- `./dehydrated --cron`

-Finally, configure your services to use the deployed certificates, and implement a strategy to reload the configuration when new certificates are deployed.
+Configure your services to use the deployed certificates, and implement a strategy to reload the configuration when new certificates are deployed.
 The simplest way is to restart on a regular interval.
-A more exact approach can be seen in the certcheck script (requires an openssl compatible binary).
+A more exact approach can be seen in the `certcheck` script (requires an openssl compatible binary on the destination hosts).

+Finally, add `dehydrated --cron` to the dehydrated user's crontab on a regular basis.
+Daily is probably best, but the interval is up to you.
+Keep in mind that it can take a long time to execute if you add a significant number of domains to the domains.txt file.

 ## Development Goals
 The main goal is to reduce the number of external dependencies as much as possible, to increase compatibility and ease of installation and maintenance.
 I'd like to eventually replace jq with a pure shell json interpreter.